Victoria Bridge, Malaysia: Current state

 While the old Victoria Bridge is closed to rail traffic, its adjoining footbridge is still publicly open to motorcycles and pedestrians.
 Attempts have been made to retain the structure, with occasional maintenance having been conducted on it.
 To improve safety, especially for motorcyclists, the bridge and the surrounding areas were illuminated with lights, while fences or safety nets have been installed on the bridge itself.
-The Victoria Bridge has become a minor tourist attraction, with signage set up to inform visitors about its history.
+The Victoria Bridge and its nearby Enggor former railway station has become a minor tourist attraction, with signage set up to inform visitors about its history.
 It is a popular spot for photoshoots.
 In 2016, the bridge was gazetted as a national heritage site.